Claudiomics/multinational-retail-data-centralisation-project/README.md

 ### SQL

 I was able to set up and manage the sales_data PostgreSQL database including schema creation and SQL queries using SQLAlchemy through VSCode.
 I had some trouble trying to create the connection without typing my password and other credentials directly into the connection string, however I managed to do this by using the **init_db_creds** method to retrieve the values of my key:value pairs returned from the **init_db_creds** dictionary.
-When I had figured out how to run an sql file from my main python file, I took time to develop the function to return the in a way that would be easy for the user to read and understand.
+When I had figured out how to run an SQL file from my main python file, I took time to develop the function to return the data in a way that would be easy for the user to read and understand.
 I also included try, except blocks to handle any queries that wouldn't be able to run.
-I am very pleased with how this runs, however in future, I would try to merge the **execute_schema_sql_file** and **execute_query_sql_file** functions together as I think I repeat some of my code.
+I am very pleased with how this runs, however in future, I would try to merge the **execute_schema_sql_file** and **execute_query_sql_file** functions together as I repeat some code.

 The last query to retrieve business insights gave me some trouble as it took me a while to realise I needed to use a common table expression (cte) to return the desired result.
 I also learned to understand the LEAD() function which uses the previous entry in the column before to calculate new information.
 Additionally, as my **execute_query_sql_file** had previously only run queries that started with 'SELECT' I had to adapt it to also execute 'WITH'.

 ### Matplotlib

 I included this part of code into my project as a bit of extra fun.
-It was my first exposure to matplotlib as I think it's very important to be able to visualise data if presenting to the business owner.
+It was my first exposure to matplotlib as I think it's very important to be able to visualise data when presenting to a business owner.
 I used the output of query five to create a pie chart that pops up when the code is run which shows the percentage of sales each store type returns.
-Unfortunately, I couldn't figure out how to automatically generate from the output of the SQL query, so I needed to input the data manually, however in future this is something that I would aim to do.
+Unfortunately, I couldn't figure out how to automatically generate this from the output of the SQL query, so I needed to input the data manually, however in future this is something that I would aim to do.
 Lastly, I don't know why the chart title doesn't show up on the graph, which I would like to include in future.

 ### Conclusion

 Overall, I am happy with how I completed this project.
 It was a steep learning curve and many times I felt overwhelmed with all the things I had to learn.
 I was able to retrieve data from cloud resources such as an AWS RDS, a CSV, JSON and PDF from an S3 bucket, and used an API.
 I managed to visualise the data effectively and develop cleaning method for each DataFrame.
-I learned the basics of RegEx and how to keep any sensitive information from being uploaded to github, while still using it in the script.
-My main.py script looks aesthetically pleasing and easy to follow as I have defined the functions all in one go at the beginning of the document and used an if __name__ == "__main__": block to run the actual script in one go.
+I learned the basics of RegEx and how to keep any sensitive information from being uploaded to github, while still using the values in the script.
+My main.py script looks aesthetically pleasing and easy to follow as I have defined the functions all in one go at the beginning of the document and used an **if __name__ == "__main__":** block to run the actual script in one go.

 In future, I would improve my data cleaning skills so I don't get any warning messages and possibly extract more of the code in my main.py file so it's easier to understand.
 I'd also like to be able to generate an Entity-Relationship Diagram (ERD) of the database using python, as this is something I tried to do but failed.